Hildebrandt-Alex/PHD_potfolio_academic_theme/content/howto_posts/R_2_shiny/index.md

-**Shiny R-package:**
+### Shiny R-package:

 Shiny is a R package you can built with interactive apps.
-You can use them local or make them available online with the shiny-server.
+You can use them local or make them available online with the rshiny-server. [__Click here__](https://shiny.rstudio.com/) to be forwarded to the official site.
+There you will find examples of shiny applications.
+Articles, Tutorials and references will help you to get started.

 ### How to set up a shiny server:

 [__Here__](https://www.linode.com/docs/guides/how-to-deploy-rshiny-server-on-ubuntu-and-debian/) you will find the information is needed to install a rshiny-server on a ubuntu and debian system and how to make your shiny application available online.
 You can run them from you local ubuntu system or from a remote ubuntu system.

+### Helpful links: